gopoo23/OTP-Login-With-Number/README.md

 2. 2Factor API

 ## Mysql DB
-one one user table with two fields email and otp. since it's very tuny and basic database, therefore not uploaded to the github.
+one one user table with two fields number and otp. since it's very tuny and basic database, therefore not uploaded to the github.